folio-org/stripes-connect/api.md

   * Also to be done: a simple implementation of search preferences, as a model for how two components (SearchForm and SearchPrefernces) can deliberately share data.

+### Appendix B: some implementation details

+When a connected component is invoked, two properties are passed to the wrapped component:

+* `data`: contains either data associated with a resource (as a JavaScript object whose keys are the names of resources defined in the manifest) or null if the data is pending and has not yet been fetched.

+* `mutator`: a JavaScript object with properties named after each resource.
+The corresponding values are themselves objects whose keys are HTTP methods and whose values are methods that perform the relevant CRUD operation using HTTP and update the internal representation of the state to match.
+  The mutator methods optionally take a record as a parameter, represented as a JavaScript object whose keys are fieldnames and whose values contain the corresponding data.
+These records are used in the obvious way by the POST, PUT and PATCH operations.
+For DELETE, the record need only contain the `id` field, so that it suffices to call `mutator.tenants.DELETE({ id: 43 })`.

+### Appendix C: unresolved issues

+#### One vs. Many

+Right now there is no clear standard as to what data is returned by Okapi services -- for example, a single record by `id` yields a single record; but a query that matches a single record yields an array with one element.

+#### Metadata

+We use the Redux Crud library to, among other things, generate actions.
+It causes a number of compromises such as our needing to clear out the Redux state at times, because it is designed for a slightly different universe where there is more data re-use.

+As part of that, it prefers to treat the responses as lists of records that it can merge into its local store which makes having a top level of metadata with an array property `patrons` or similar a bit incompatible.

+We currently pass it a key from the manifest (`records`) if it needs to dig deeper to find the records.
+But that means we just discard the top level metadata.
+It may soon be time to reimplement Redux Crud ourselves and take full control of how data is being shuffled around.
+Among other things, it would give the option to let our API be more true to intent and transparently expose the data returned by the REST request.

+#### Errors

+Right now we have no real error handling.
+Maybe we can have `props.data.someResource.error` be a special key with an object describing the error.
+We need to surface the HTTP error somehow.

+#### Object counts

+Can we get a count of holds on an item?
+How does that API work and does our above system mesh with it well enough to provide a pleasant developer experience?

+### Appendix D: things still to be documented

+[This section is mostly for Mike's benefit.
+In time, the material touched on in this section will be written up properly and merged into the main document.]

 #### Work through the example of PatronEdit.js